 No jewellery may be visible except for a watch.
 Small circular metal studs or small sleeper earrings in the lowest hole of the earlobe.
 A matching pair must be worn.

-No make-up, nail varnish nor tattoos are allowed.
+No make-up, including lip gloss, Vaseline, nail varnish or tattoos allowed.

 Nails may not be visible over the backs of hands.